Post COVID-19 SoT Program Reopening Considerations

 - Guidelines and Protocols from CVT: Ruth Barrett shared the Center for Victims of Torture’s guidelines and protocols for staff working at their headquarters building and for the clinics.
 Note that the clinic protocols changed right before reopening due to the rapid spread of the Delta Variant.

-- CDC guidance on masks and social distancing article: “Confused by CDC's Latest Mask Guidance?
-Here's What We've Learned”
+- CDC guidance on masks and social distancing article: “Confused by CDC’s Latest Mask Guidance?
+Here’s What We’ve Learned(link is external)”

-- CDC in-home social guidance references mask wearing and social distancing as of June 1, 2021: “What In-home Social Service Providers and Clients Need to Know about COVID-19”
+- CDC in-home social guidance references mask wearing and social distancing as of June 1, 2021: “What In-home Social Service Providers and Clients Need to Know about COVID-19(link is external)”

-- CDC community-based organization guidance not yet updated, but keep an eye on this for helpful guidance for your refugee and survivors of torture clients: “Considerations for Community-Based Organizations”
+- CDC community-based organization guidance not yet updated, but keep an eye on this for helpful guidance for your refugee and survivors of torture clients: “Considerations for Community-Based Organizations(link is external)”